The best babywearing slings and wraps: Tried and tested for comfort and safety

 The Izmi Baby Wrap was awarded bronze for best baby carrier/sling at the 2021 Mother&Baby Awards.

 The supportive, super-soft Izmi Bamboo Baby Wrap is cleverly designed to distribute your little one's weight evenly, reducing unwanted pressure on your back and keeping them comfortable.
 It has two hands-free carrying positions, including parent-facing front carry and side carry.
-You'll be reassured to know, too, that the soft two-way stretch bamboo material hugs your baby's shape in a snug and supportive hip healthy position, as recognised by the International Hip Dysplasia Institute.
+You'll be reassured to know, too, that the soft two-way stretch bamboo material hugs your baby's shape in a snug and supportive hip healthy position, as recognised by the International Hip Dysplasia Institute (IHDI).
 You can also use it for breastfeeding support making it a versatile choice for your day-to-day life.
 Our mum tester, Carys Lewis, didn't use it for breastfeeding due to the fact her baby was a bit too big to get the positioning right, but she saw how it could be a big benefit to use for younger and smaller babies.

 Parents love this wrap for its cosy support.
-Our mum tester, Emily Hentley, describes hers as absolutely amazing, and she likes giving your newborn a cuddle.
-The straps that can be spread over your shoulders for your comfort, at the same time offer stabilising head support for your newborn, ensuring they are secure yet unrestricted and able to suck their hands and rub their face if needed.
+Our mum tester, Emily Hentley, describes hers as absolutely amazing, as it feels likes giving your newborn a cuddle.
+The straps can be spread over your shoulders for comfort, at the same time offer stabilising head support for your newborn, ensuring they are secure yet unrestricted and able to suck their hands and rub their face if needed.
 Emily loves the fact that the sling holds her little one right in tight so that both she and her baby can be comfy.
 She says her little boy is happy and settled whenever he is in it, and that it has made life so much easier when dealing simultaneously with her newborn, toddler and little girl.
 Mum tester Clotilde Kingsley also points out how useful and comforting it has been to keep little one close when feeling unwell and during teething.
 Our dad tester, Tim Ferid, points out that the sling would be suitable for a parent of any size.
-Although he thought it was incredibly soft, he describes it as a "Standard wrap, nothing special about it.
+He thought it was incredibly soft and describes it as a "standard wrap, nothing special about it.
 If it were on offer and I did not have a wrap, I would pick it up just to have it available. "

 Another reviewer found the wrap to be indispensable for daily use with her 9-week-old, also highlighting its versatility in accommodating different body sizes.
-When it comes to different-sized tots, some say that the wrap can be quickly outgrown, and our mum tester Carys pointed out that there is a limited timeframe on how long the wrap can be used.
+When it comes to different-sized tots, some say that the wrap can be quickly outgrown.
+Our mum tester Carys pointed out that there is a limited timeframe on how long the wrap can be used.
 However, the wrap is designed to fit around your growing baby from 2.3kg-9kg and is, therefore, a great choice for anyone who has had a premature baby.
 Mum tester and foster carer Paula McGir says this wrap has been perfect for her as she has cared for a lot of premature babies and tiny babies and felt perfectly safe enough to take her hands away, as the wrap is even more supportive than she initially thought it would be.

 Read our full Izmi Baby Wrap review